 Works best for small children.
 May be too small for older kids or teens.

 Very lightweight.
 The wind gets under this parachute easily.
 Colorful, bright design.
 Strong enough to sit on top.
 Big enough to hide underneath.
-Good price for family fun or for schools and daycare activites.
+Good price for family fun or for schools and daycares.

-The size makes it best with smaller groups of four or five kids.
-If you have a larger group you may find this diameter too small.
+Works best for groups of four or five kids.
+If you have a larger group, this diameter may be too small.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.